Noise-Tolerant Hybrid Approach for Data-Driven Predictive Control: Stability Analysis

 \section{Stability Analysis}

 This section establishes a rigorous stability analysis of the developed NTDPC approach.
-For both noise-free and noisy cases, we establish stability to the desired equilibrium.
-In the noise-free case, asymptotic stability ensures tracking of the reference.
-In the noisy case, input-to-state stability (ISS) guarantees robustness to bounded measurement noise.
-To facilitate the stability analysis, we define key concepts and notations as done in \cite{lazar2021dissipativity} for DeePC.
+We examine the system's behavior in both noise-free and noisy scenarios.
+In the noise-free case, we prove asymptotic stability, ensuring exact tracking of the reference.
+In the noisy case, we demonstrate Input-to-State Stability (ISS), guaranteeing robustness to bounded measurement noise.
+To facilitate this analysis, we define the following key concepts and notations, adapted from the dissipativity framework for data-driven control \cite{lazar2021dissipativity}.